nderscore/runty/packages/website/docs/fns.md

 const runt = runty({ fns });
 ```

-Because the standard library covers a broad range of use cases, you will rarely want to import the entire collection.
-The standard library is also made available as classes of functions, and as independent functions which can be imported individually.
+Because the standard library covers a broad range of use cases, you might not want to import the entire collection.
+The standard library is also made available as classes of functions, and as independent functions which can be imported individually and tree-shaken.

 ```javascript
 // import a class of functions